 Though this could change in the future, you should know this limitation.
 If you want to serve WebP images on your site, consider storing extra PNG/JPEGs for users of these browsers.
 Image viewers like Adobe Acrobat and Apple Preview also do not support WebP.

 How to Open a WebP File

 Open a WebP file as you would any other image file — the simplest method is with your browser.
 To view a WebP image in your browser, simply drag the file icon into your browser window, or right-click the file and select the application you want to use to open it.

 How to Convert a WebP File

-Many popular online image conversion tools can convert JPG to WebP, PNG to WebP, or vice versa.
+Many popular online image conversion tools can convert JPG and PNG to WebP, or vice versa.
 This image conversion site can convert one or multiple image files from one format to almost any other you could want, including WebP.
 Choose your starting and ending format, and this tool will do the rest.

 If you’re comfortable with the command line, Google also offers a downloadable library that can convert JPEG, PNG, and TIFF formats to WebP, or decode WebP back to PNG.
 It is available for Windows, macOS, and Linux — learn more about the library here.

 WebP might not be a household name like JPG or PNG … at least, not yet.
 However, this compression technology is being adopted by image-heavy blogs and business sites (including this one!) to better serve visitors and cut down on load times.